 The sensitivity analysis below is based on reasonably possible changes to the assumptions occurring at the end of the reporting period.
 It assumes for each change in assumption that all the other assumptions remain constant.
 The sensitivity analysis shows that the impact of a 0.5% decrease in the real discount rate due to potential market changes could increase the fund's liabilities by £37.9m as a higher value is placed on benefits paid in the future.
 A 0.5% increase in the salary increase rate could increase the fund's costs by £6.9m.
 A 0.5% increase in the pensions' rate could increase liabilities by £30.4m.
 The estimations in the sensitivity analysis have been calculated in accordance with professional actuarial assumptions, IAS19 and FRS102.
+This means that the use of the 0.5% assumptions, below were selected by the specialist actuary in accordance with his/her professional judgement.
+The Actuary would have taken into account current and past information and the fact that there has been only modest changes e.g. interest rates changed by 0.25%.
+Information about people's lifespans and demographic information would have also influenced this.

-Change in assumptions as at 31 March 2017 Approximate % increase to employer Approximate Monetary Amount £'000 0.5% decrease in real discount rate 10% 37,922 0.5% increase in the salary increase rate 2% 6,935 0.5% increase in pension increase rate 8% 30,382 e) Impact on the Authority's Cash Flows
+Change in assumptions as at 31 March 2017 Approximate % increase to employer Approximate Monetary Amount £'000 0.5% decrease in real discount rate 10% 37,922 0.5% increase in the salary increase rate 2% 6,935 0.5% increase in pension increase rate 8% 30,382 g) Impact on the Authority's Cash Flows